INFORMSJoC/2022.0037/README.md

 - Also, install the following R packages before running our programs:

-nloptr

-dplyr

-rpart

-openxlsx2

-reshape2
+`nloptr` `dplyr` `rpart` `openxlsx2` `reshape2`

 ## Replicating

-C. Instructions to run our programs and reproduce the results in the paper:
+- Instructions to run our programs and reproduce the results in the paper:

-C.1.
-To reproduce the results in Figures 1 and 2 in the paper:
+- To reproduce the results in Figures 1 and 2 in the paper:

  Open the folder named ‘music’ and run the R files in the following order:

 `music_DA_base01.R`